MultimediaLucario/Lenovo-ThinkPad-T440/README.md

 ### Non TouchScreen Displays
-If your Lenovo Thinkpad T440 doesn't have a TouchScreen display, it is required for you to disable the kext responsible for TouchScreen.
+If your Lenovo ThinkPad T440 doesn't have a TouchScreen display, it is required for you to disable the kext responsible for TouchScreen.
 Go to `EFI/OC/Config.plist > Kernel > Add >` and disable the 4 following kexts:
 - `VoodooI2CServices.kext - Enabled = No`
 - `VoodooGPIO.kext - Enabled = No`